-The current plan was adopted by Council resolution at the meeting of xx and replaces the Airey Park Plan of Management 2008.
+The current plan was exhibited from 30 September to 11 December 2020.
+A public hearing was held on 15 October 2020 concerning land categorisations.
+The plan was adopted by Council resolution at the meeting of 1 December 2020 and replaces the Airey Park Plan of Management 2008.